charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf FRAMEWORK FOR JAVA, C# AND PHP DEVELOPERS
 clprolf framework is a package of java annotations'or C# and PHP attributes), that offers a toolbox for java, C#, or PHP developers to work with clprolf frame.
 The clprolf Framework makes us program differently in the target language, but with annotations, in a system where worker and abstraction objects collaborate together.
 We're moving from a system where objects work together, to a system where worker objects and abstraction objects work together.
 So we stay in the host language(with annotations), java, c#, for example, while handling different root objects.
+We could call the Java Framework by "Java with agents".
 Notice that you can still keep the name as usual(InvoiceService, for example), while adding an annotation.

 The C# framework, for example, remains still C#, not clprolf, but C# with a frame for working!